Wizhi/Raunstrup/README.md

 **Note:** This is an old school project done in collaboration with other students.
-None of use really knew git back then, not were we particularly..disciplined, in its usage.
+None of use really knew git back then, nor were we particularly..disciplined, in its usage.
 Don't judge me too hard.

 Repository exists for archival purposes only.